 Coverdell Education Savings Accounts (ESAs) can enable you or other family members to set aside up to $2,000 annually for each child to help pay higher education and primary and secondary education expenses.
 Earnings accumulate on a tax-deferred basis and withdrawals are tax- and penalty-free when used for qualifying education expenses.

 Contribution amounts may be limited, depending on the adjusted gross income of the person or persons making the contributions and they can be made until the beneficiary reaches age 18.
 Your financial professional can provide more information about ESA contribution limits.

 Custodial accounts are for a beneficiary under the age of 18 to 21 (depending on the state of residence) and can be used for any purpose as allowed by state law.
 Once a beneficiary has been selected, it cannot be changed.
-These financial accounts can be set up through a bank, a trust fund or a brokerage account, and have no maximum contribution or penalty for nonqualified withdrawals.
+These financial accounts can be set up through a bank, a trust fund or a brokerage account, and have no maximum contribution, income or penalty for nonqualified withdrawals.
 Contributions and earnings cannot be reversed which irrevocably pass to the beneficiary upon age of majority.

 Section 529 plans can lose value and are not government or FDIC insured.
 The value of an investment in a Section 529 plan will fluctuate and, when withdrawn, can be worth more or less than its original cost.
 There is no guarantee that the plan will grow to cover college expenses.